-The Dell EMC PowerMax system is an update to the VMAX All Flash with support for NVMe over Fabric connection and use of NVMe protocol devices in Device Array Enclosures connected with PCIe.
+The Dell EMC PowerMax system is an evolution of the VMAX All Flash with support for NVMe over Fabric connection and use of NVMe protocol devices in Device Array Enclosures connected with PCIe.
 NVMe flash SSDs and Storage Class Memory (SCM) Optane are the devices supported.
 PowerMax is a high-end enterprise storage system with the features and capabilities of the VMAX family.
 Recent generations of the evolution from Symmetrix to PowerMax are: